adamreaksmey/dynamoDB-to-sql/README.md

-a JSON to SQL tool.
+Tool to convert dynamo json to sql.